1931 Hawke's Bay earthquake: Damage and effects

+Fires

-Within minutes fires broke out in chemist shops in Hastings Street, Napier.
+Within minutes fires broke out in a few chemist shops in Hastings Street, Napier.
 The fire brigade almost had the first fire under control when the second broke out in a shop at the back of the Masonic Hotel.
-The hotel was quickly engulfed in flames.
+The fire continued to spread through adjoined wooden buildings, which led to the entire town being engulfed in flames by the afternoon.
 The wind at this point also picked up strength and began blowing from the east, pushing the fires back over the city.
+The day was hot and dry which increased the fire's ability to spread.
 With water mains broken, the brigade was unable to save many buildings.
+Attempts were made at pumping water from the sea, but these failed.
+Fire engines at Napier's central fire station were covered in debris from the earthquake which made them unavailable for use.
 Pumping water from Clive Square, they were able to stop the fires spreading south.
 Only a few buildings in the central Napier area survived.
 Some withstood the earthquake only to be gutted by fire.
 Trapped people had to be left to burn as people were unable to free them in time.
-By Wednesday morning, the main fires were out, but the ruins still smouldered for several days.
+It took until the following afternoon for the main fires to go out, but the ruins still smouldered for several days.
 In Hastings, the fires were quickly brought under control.